ENVIRONMENTAL INDICATORS

 Definitions & Technical notes:

-Municipal waste includes waste originating from: households, commerce and trade, small businesses, office buildings and institutions (schools, hospitals, government buildings).
-It also includes bulky waste (e.g. white goods, old furniture, mattresses) and waste from selected municipal services, e.g. waste from park and garden maintenance, waste from street cleaning services (street sweepings, the content of litter containers, market cleansing waste), if managed as waste.
+Municipal waste, collected by or on behalf of municipalities, by public or private enterprises, includes waste originating from: households, commerce and trade, small businesses, office buildings and institutions (schools, hospitals, government buildings).
+It also includes bulky waste (e.g., white goods, old furniture, mattresses) and waste from selected municipal services, e.g., waste from park and garden maintenance, waste from street cleaning services (street sweepings, the content of litter containers, market cleansing waste), if managed as waste.
 The definition excludes waste from municipal sewage network and treatment, municipal construction and demolition waste.

 Municipal waste collected refers to waste collected by or on behalf of municipalities, as well as municipal waste collected by the private sector.
 It includes mixed waste, and fractions collected separately for recovery operations (through door-to-door collection and/or through voluntary deposits).